Laura is a digital copywriter, and writing coach for micro-business owners, with more than 10 years experience in online marketing and communications.

 Go With The Pro members have access to a content marketing course, packed with tips and practical guidance designed by Cathy Wassell.

 And Clare McDonald makes sure members know how to make their blog look great on their websites and how to make it searchable on Google.
-Check out our membership, and don’t miss our £10 trial offer.
+Check out our membership for social media managers.